raynigon/lennybot/README.md

 ### CLI
 Install package with `pip install lennybot`.
 To start the application run the `lennybot` command.
+You can specify the Action which should be executed.
+This action can be "ci", "plan" or "apply".
+The CI CLI action executed apply and handles git operations such as, commit and branch creation.
+The plan action allows to plan updates and save the plan for later.
+The apply action can either execute an existing plan, or create a new plan and apply it immediately.

 ### Docker
 To run the lennybot as docker image execute: